 This includes measuring WiFi performance at the device level, understanding WiFi visibility (including visualizing WiFi coverage and pinpointing dead zones), and getting a better handle on how IoT-enabled devices impact network performance.

 There is, however, a performance monitoring “silver lining” for the impact of IoT on your WiFi:

 By installing sensors at the device level in your network coverage area, you can get real-time analytics reported back to your dashboard.

 This way, you can see which devices are connecting to your WiFi network and see how well these devices are connecting -- which will give you time to proactively head-off many common WiFi-related problems before they negatively impact your end users.

-The Bottom Line on Small Business WiFi as a Service
+Small Business WiFi as a Service

 Way back in 1999, I explained that “Most small business owners want the same technology advantages of their Fortune 1000 counterparts.
 The challenge has always been how to build a solution for these wants and needs on a small business-friendly budget and with ease-of-use appropriate for a company without a large on-site IT department.”
 (Building Profitable Solutions with Microsoft BackOffice Small Business, Microsoft Press)

 In a digital- and mobile-first world, small businesses need to use IT as a strategic and competitive weapon.
 In most environments, this starts with having fast, highly-reliable, and secure network infrastructure -- especially and including a company’s WiFi network.